adner/adner.github.io/_posts/2025-09-24-ai-agents-eu-ai-act.markdown

 That’s why a solid AI architecture isn’t just nice to have, it’s essential.
 Without it, even the most impressive proof of concept will collapse when it meets real-world compliance, scalability, or security demands.

-A layered architecture, as illustrated below, could serve and an exampel for how organizations can move from isolated AI experiments to enterprise-grade deployments that are scalable, secure, and compliant with both GDPR and the EU AI Act.
+A layered architecture, as illustrated below, could serve as an example of how organizations can move from isolated AI experiments to enterprise-grade deployments that are scalable, secure, and compliant with both GDPR and the EU AI Act.

 Thanks for reading!